Show-K/ForgeModDecompiler/README.md

-# ForgeModDecompiler
+# ForgeModDeobfuscator
-A decompiler for Minecraft Forge mods
+A deobfuscator for Minecraft Forge mods

 Wrote 100% in kotlin
 (dependencies were not)